Whether your trees are important to you or you’re trying to avoid insurance headaches, a qualified arborist is the ONLY way to go.

 All varieties of trees have different pruning requirements.
 It’s an often misconceived idea that trees should be pruned during the winter months while the trees lie in a dormant state.

 In more recent years, we’ve come to realise there is no correct time of year to prune many species of trees.
-However, some species (e.g. Oak, Maple, Flowering Cherry) should be pruned in the height of summer in order to prevent the harbor of pest and disease.
+Some species (e.g. Oak, Maple, Flowering Cherry) should be pruned in the height of summer in order to prevent the harbor of pest and disease, whilst others can be pruned multiple times per year.

 Like clipping your nails, provided pruning is kept regular and minor, in most instances, any time of year is suitable.

-Tree work can be very dangerous.
-A good arborist such as Stott & Co Tree Experts should have Public Liability Insurance.
+Tree work can be very risky and dangerous.
+A good arborist company such as Stott & Co Tree Experts should have Public Liability Insurance and be able to produce an Insurance Certificate as proof.

-Some trees (notable and some other) in Auckland require a council resource consent prior to removal to avoid fines and prosecution.
+Some trees in Taranaki require a council resource consent prior to removal to avoid fines and prosecution.

-We will assist you to identify whether a resource consent is required and help you in obtaining one from the Auckland Council (if you would like).
+We will assist you to identify whether resource consent is required and can assist you in obtaining one from the Council.
 We can also provide high-quality arboricultural assessments to support your proposal.

-This can be difficult to answer however, understanding specific species and their growth increments (wood rings and annual shoots) along with site specific factors (e.g. water / nutrient availability, previous damage, etc.) will allow a rough guide to age.
+This can be difficult to answer however, understanding specific species and their growth increments (wood rings and annual shoots) along with site-specific factors (e.g. water/nutrient availability, previous damage, etc.) will allow a rough guide to age and Nick can make a guestimate.

 Yes, of course you can!